mihah023/Applied-Mathematics-Portfolio/README.md

 ## 📜 Relevant Certifications & Credentials

+Yes, I know this list is already getting a little long—and honestly, it’s probably going to keep growing! 🧠✨ I’m just someone who gets curious about new things and enjoys learning along the way, whether it’s a new tool, a new concept, or another data problem that makes me go “wait… how does this work?” 🧩

+Maybe if you check back in a few years, this section will be ridiculously long. 😂 But for now, I’m still learning, experimenting, and figuring things out one course (and one bug) at a time. 💻

+Consider this just a little preview.
+There’s still a lot more I want to learn! 🚀

 | Certification | Issuing Organization | Status / Completion | Link |
 | :--- | :--- | :--- | :---: |
 | *Data Science for Business* | *DataCamp* | 🟢 Completed | *[Verify Certificate](https://www.datacamp.com/statement-of-accomplishment/course/1ee88bb5f5ab32cda9065eb43ccfcabfb7a205fa?raw=1)* |